marschall/native-bytebuffers/README.md

 For best startup performance it is recommended to extract the `.so` from the JAR and add it to a folder present in the `LD_LIBRARY_PATH` environment variable or the `java.library.path` system property.
 Otherwise this library will extract the `.so` to a temporary folder the first time it is called.

+This library has been tested on Linux x86-64 and macOS x86-64.

 Why would you want this?
 ------------------------